JOHN CAFFERTY & THE BEAVER BROWN BAND

 Gary “Guitar” Gramolini hailed from Arlington and spent most of the free time during his youth immersed in the instrument.
 He had studied guitar for 11 years and had achieved local notoriety in the suburban areas west of Boston with his high school band, The Flying Dutchmen.
 During his time at URI, he was a mover and shaker on the underground scene performing with an early “jam band” called Nebula with whom he cemented his reputation as a guitar master during their lengthy free-form jams in the style being pioneered at the time by The Grateful Dead and The Allman Brothers Band.
 (Ironically, his nickname was not the result of his reputation as a musician: when he arrived at URI, there were four “Garys” in his dorm suite and each was assigned a handle for easier indentification – Gary “Football,” etc. – and he became forever known as Gary “Guitar!”)
 One of the final pieces of the puzzle which would become Beaver Brown was in place.

+They made one final addition in pianist Steve Dawson and conducted a single rehearsal at Steve’s home in Warwick as a seven piece group.
+The sound didn’t quite click that day and Steve bowed out.
+The rest of the band rented a small, vacant commercial building on Lawn Street in Mount Pleasant (which Bobby nicknamed “the joint”) and began woodshedding for the better part of a year.
 The band intensified their rehearsal schedule and soon Paul dropped out to concentrate on his studies and to pursue his musical interests in the new, modern “funk” styles then just gaining an audience through the work of Tower Of Power and others.
-The band rented a small, vacant commercial building on Lawn Street in Mount Pleasant (which Bobby nicknamed “the joint”) and began woodshedding for the better part of a year.
 On Lawn Street, the band were not only able to grow tighter musically, but as friends and co-conspirators, sharing their record collections, their personal philosophies, their hopes, their dreams.

 The Birth Of Blue Collar Rock